SegoCode/AutoWall/README.md

 ## Features (1.3v+)
-- Direct download from steam workshop url on the path text field.
+- Direct download from steam workshop url in the path text field.

  *In steam launcher, right button on the article page, copy url.
 Example;*